ipsingh06/seedsync/src/python/docs/install.md

 # Installation

+SeedSync requires installation on a local machine.
+Nothing needs to be installed on the remote server.

+## Requirements

+### Remote Server

+Requirements for the remote server are:

+* Linux-based system (64-bit)
+* SSH access

+### Local Machine

 The following table describes the installation method supported for each platform.

 |  | Docker Image | Deb Package |